Oneo64/The-Mirk-of-Agmundr/Characters/Runa.md

 ### Lyre
 Rúna can play the lyre; however, she isn't brave enough to play it in the presence of strangers.

 Rúna only knows one music piece, which she made when it drifted into her mind.
-She called it *Skaldstrú*, which literally just means bard's beliefs.
+She called it *Skáldstrúa*, which literally just means bard's beliefs.

 ### Physicality
 Even though Rúna has a spear, she can't use it well.
 She only knows how to thrust or hold something down once the spearhead gets in, mainly for defense against wild animals.